 Transportation: Take subway line 8 or line 10 and get off at Laoximen.
 Leave from exit 7 and walk east along East Fuxing Road till the end of the street.

-It is the oldest Muslim building in Shanghai, originally named Real Religion Mosque.
+As one of the popular Shanghai mosques, it is the oldest Shanghai Muslim building in Shanghai, originally named Real Religion Mosque.
 Covering 4,900 sq meters (about 5,860 sq yd), the building was first built in the Yuan Dynasty (1271-1368).
 The existing shadow wall shows the cultural communication between China and Arabia.

-Location: Gangpeng Lane, Huating Old Street, Zhongshan Central Road, Songjiang District
+Location: No. 75, Gangpeng Lane, Huating Old Street, Zhongshan Central Road, Songjiang District

 Location: No. 86, Government Road, Yangpu District

-1. Take Shanghai subway line 10, get off at Jiangwan Gymnasium and have a 15-minute walk to get there
+Transportation: Take Shanghai subway line 10, get off at Jiangwan Gymnasium and have a 15-minute walk to get there.

 Location: No. 4, Lane 1328, Changde Road